Recent results on the Kobayashi and Green-Griffiths-Lang conjectures: Basic hyperbolicity concepts

 When $X$ is hyperbolic, it is interesting to investigate when the Kobayashi metric is complete: one then says that $X$ is a {\em complete hyperbolic} space.
 However, we will be mostly concerned with compact spaces here, so completeness is irrelevant in that case.

-Another important property is the {\em monotonicity} of the Kobayashi metric with respect to holomorphic mappings.
+Another important property is the {\em monotonicity} of the Kobayashi pseudometric with respect to holomorphic mappings.
 In fact, if $\Phi:X\to Y$ is a holomorphic map, it is easy to see from the definition that

-The proof merely consists of taking the composition $\Phi\circ f_i$ for all clains of analytic disks connecting $p$ and $q$ in~$X$.
+The proof merely consists of taking the composition $\Phi\circ f_i$ for all chains of analytic disks connecting $p$ and $q$ in~$X$.
 Clearly the Kobayashi pseudodistance $d^K_\bC$ on $X=\bC$ is identically zero, as one can see by looking at arbitrarily large analytic disks $\Delta\to\bC$, $t\mapsto\lambda t$.
-Therefore, if there is any (non constant) {\em entire curve} $\Phi:\bC\to X$, namely a non constant holomorphic map defined on the whole complex plane~$\bC$, then by monotonicity $d^K_X$ is identically zero on the image $\Phi(\bC)$ of the curve, and therefore $X$ cannot be hyperbolic.
-When $X$ is hyperbolic, it follows that $X$ cannot contain rational curves $C\simeq\bP^1$, or elliptic curves $\bC/\Lambda$, or more generally any non trivial image $\Phi:W=\bC^p/\Lambda\to X$ of a $p$-dimensional complex torus (quotient of $\bC^p$ by a lattice).
+Therefore, if there is an {\em entire curve} $\Phi:\bC\to X$, namely a non-constant holomorphic map defined on the whole complex plane~$\bC$, then by monotonicity $d^K_X$ is identically zero on the image $\Phi(\bC)$ of the curve, and therefore $X$ cannot be hyperbolic.
+When $X$ is hyperbolic, it follows that $X$ cannot contain rational curves $C\simeq\bP^1$, or elliptic curves $\bC/\Lambda$, or more generally any non-trivial image $\Phi:W=\bC^p/\Lambda\to X$ of a $p$-dimensional complex torus (quotient of $\bC^p$ by a lattice).
 The only case where hyperbolicity is easy to assess is the case of curves $(\dim_\bC X=1)$.

-\claim 1.5.~Case of complex curves|Up to bihomorphism, any smooth complex curve $X$ belongs to one $($and only one$)$ of the following three types. -2pt \plainitem{\rm(a)} $($rational curve$)$ $X\simeq\bP^1$. -2pt \plainitem{\rm(b)} $($parabolic type$)$ $\widehat X\simeq\bC$, $X\simeq \bC,\,\bC^*$ or $X\simeq \bC/\Lambda$ $($elliptic curve$)$ -2pt \plainitem{\rm(c)} $($hyperbolic type$)$ $\widehat X\simeq\Delta$.
+\claim 1.5.~Case of complex curves|Up to bihomorphism, any smooth complex curve $X$ belongs to one $($and only one$)$ of the following three types$\,:$ -2pt \plainitem{\rm(a)} $($rational curve$)$ $X\simeq\bP^1\,;$ -2pt \plainitem{\rm(b)} $($parabolic type$)$ $\widehat X\simeq\bC$, $X\simeq \bC,\,\bC^*$ or $X\simeq \bC/\Lambda$ $($elliptic curve$)\,;$ -2pt \plainitem{\rm(c)} $($hyperbolic type$)$ $\widehat X\simeq\Delta$.
 All compact curves $X$ of genus $g\ge 2$ enter in this category, as well as $X=\bP^1\ssm\{a,b,c\}\simeq \bC\ssm\{0,1\}$, or $X=\bC/\Lambda\ssm\{a\}$ $($elliptic curve minus one point$)$.
 0pt \endclaim

 In fact, as the disk is simply connected, every holomorphic map $f:\Delta\to X$ lifts to the universal cover $\widehat f:\Delta\to\widehat X$, so that $f=\rho\circ\widehat f$ where $\rho:\widehat X\to X$ is the projection map, and the conclusions (a,b,c) follow easily from the Poincar\'e-Koebe uniformization theorem: every simply connected Riemann surface is biholomorphic to $\bC$, the unit disk $\Delta$ or the complex projective line $\bP^1$.